Chapter 6: The Three P’s & Social Welfare

 At market equilibrium, the social surplus is at its maximum, and the market is allocatively efficient.
 Assuming the absence of market failures, the marginal benefit (MB) will also be equal to the marginal cost (MC), implying that the perfectly competitive market is efficient.

 We also consider a perfectly competitive market Kaldor-Hicks efficient.
-Kaldor-Hicks efficiency is where there is no alternative that improves the distribution of benefits as a whole i.e. no potential Kaldor–Hicks improvement through compensation from that situation exists.
+Kaldor-Hicks efficiency is where there is no alternative that improves the distribution of benefits as a whole i.e., no potential Kaldor–Hicks improvement through compensation from this situation exists.